-Vendor Onboarding in 2023: Three Predictions
+Vendor Onboarding Trends in 2023: Prediction #1

 When it comes to vendor onboarding, I have a bold declaration for 2023: it will be the year of the perfect vendor file.

 But at PaymentWorks, we think it’s time to elevate their work and shout from the rooftops.
 We want your entire organization to appreciate and honor the importance–to every nook and cranny of your business–of the vendor master file.

 Yes, we mean vendor onboarding and maintenance.

-Rahul Chaudhari from TCS commented: “Cloud technologies add more security to the process of vendor management.
+Rahul Chaudhari from TCS commented.
+“Cloud technologies add more security to the process of vendor management.
 For companies struggling with handling security and controlling complexity, cloud based service delivery helps them as the number of vendors rise.”

 If an organization hasn’t yet digitally modernized their vendor onboarding processes, it will be increasingly difficult to keep up with the pace of business.”

 Then, we spoke to PaymentWorks’ Product Strategist Gracie Mabie.
 Mabie concurs.
 “Far too many risks exist in manual onboarding processes.
 Fraud, compliance, and simple mistakes can all impact the integrity of your P2P machinery and find your organization on the wrong end of a compliance issue or fraud scam.
 Automation will become absolutely critical in 2023 for organizations tasked with locking down their processes to ensure audits are met with success.”